telerik/winforms-docs/propertygrid/export-data/spread-export.md

 Here is how the following __RadPropertyGrid__, looks when it is exported.

->caption Figure 1: Before and after export
+>caption Figure 1: Before and After Export

 ![propertygrid-export-data-spreadexport 001](images/propertygrid-export-data-spreadexport001.png)<br>![propertygrid-export-data-spreadexport 002](images/propertygrid-export-data-spreadexport002.png)